RuiVarela/SmallLanguageModel/Readme.md

-# SmallLanguageModel
+# Small Language Model
 A minimal gpt training environment

-As a research demo I've build (Eça)[https://eca.demanda.pt/] persona, a simple gpt model trained from scratch on Eça de Queirós books, Eça was a well known Portuguese writer, so this persona rambles only in Português from Portugal.
+As a research demo I've built [Eça](https://eca.demanda.pt/) persona, a simple gpt model trained from scratch on Eça de Queirós books,
+Eça was a well known Portuguese writer, so this persona rambles only in Português from Portugal.
 The model is tiny compared with LLM's so it gets wierd very quickly.

 # Features
 - basic tokenizer trainer